-The Learning Disability Mortality Review Programme (also know as LeDeR) has been set up to drive improvement in the quality of health and social care service delivery for people with learning disabilities (LD) by looking at why people with learning disabilities typically die much earlier than average.
-The programme has been commissioned by HQIP on behalf of NHS England and is being led by the University of Bristol's Norah Fry Research Centre.
+The Learning Disability Mortality Review Programme (also know as LeDeR) was established to drive improvement in the quality of health and social care service delivery for people with learning disabilities (LD) by looking at why people with learning disabilities typically die much earlier than average.
+The programme has been commissioned by HQIP on behalf of NHS England and is being led by the University of Bristol’s Norah Fry Research Centre.

-The National Learning Disability Mortality Review Programme will work with other agencies such as the Learning Disability Public Health Observatory and the Transforming Care (Winterbourne View) Improvement Programme to reduce such health inequalities faced by people with learning disabilities.
+The National Learning Disability Mortality Review Programme is working with other agencies such as the Learning Disability Public Health Observatory and the Transforming Care (Winterbourne View) Improvement Programme to reduce such health inequalities faced by people with learning disabilities.

 Additional information on all HQIP-commissioned projects including inclusion and exclusion criteria, data collection periods, and reporting dates, is available on the National Clinical Audit and Enquiries Directory.
 For further information about this project, please contact the project team directly using the contact details listed in the ‘Supplier Info’ section above.